feathersjs/docs/hooks/usage.md

 ## Customizing Built In Hooks

-Sometimes you will only want to run a hook in certain circumstances or you wan to modify the functionality of the output of the hook without re-writing it.
+Sometimes you will only want to run a hook in certain circumstances or you want to modify the functionality of the output of the hook without re-writing it.
 Since hooks are chainable you can simply wrap it in your own hook.

 ```js
 const { hooks } = require('feathers-authentication');